Brain Tumour Claims

 He saw the paediatrician three weeks later.
 The paediatrician did some investigations including barium meals and x-ray investigations but did not properly examine his eyes.
 She should have looked at the optic fundi.
 Two weeks later his teacher asked the school’s optician to see him.
 The optician was worried about the pressure in his eye and referred him to hospital.

 He had further tests which showed raised intracranial pressure (raised pressure within the brain).
 This was caused by a tumour at the top of his spine.
-He was sent to Frenchay Hospital and had emergency surgery to his brain and spine.
-The tumour was removed but sadly he has been left blind.
+He was sent to Frenchay Hospital in Bristol and had emergency surgery to his brain and spine.
+The tumour was removed but sadly he was left blind.

-We obtained expert evidence that his condition should have been diagnosed earlier than it had it been, he would have been able to see normally.
+We obtained expert evidence that his condition should have been diagnosed earlier than it had been, and he would be able to see normally today if it had.
 We obtained damages of £650,000 to help him get the support and care he will need in the future.

 All names have been changed to protect the identities of the individuals

 Common Forms of Brain Tumour Negligence

 Negligence can arise from:

 - Delay in diagnosis of the brain tumour

 - Complications arising during brain surgery

 - Misdiagnosis of the brain tumour